azure-devops/ci/smoke/test-runner/README.md

 * To add some hosts to the K8s network security group to allow them to access the master host via SSH:
    * `--nsgAllowHost` - comma separated hosts that needs to be added the NSG allow list

-* To use different git repository for the test configs which will be loaded by the Jenkins jobs, specify the test configs repository details as followed.
-This may help if the configs are still under development.
-   * `--testDataRepo` - Repository URL for the test data, default `https://github.com/azure-devops/ci.git`
-   * `--testDataBranch` - Branch of the test data, default `master`
-   * `--testDataRoot` - Root directory for all the test data, default `smoke/test-data`

 ## Full Command Line Options

 ```